Use commands in a viewmodel

 The ICommand interface accepts an object parameter for the CanExecute and Execute methods. .NET MAUI implements this interface without any type checking through the Command class.
 The delegates you attach to the command must do their own type-checking to ensure that the correct parameter is passed. .NET MAUI also provides the Command<T> implementation where you set the type of parameter expected.
 When you create a command that accepts a single type of parameter, use Command<T>.

 .NET MAUI controls that implement the command pattern provide the CommandParameter property.
-By setting this property, you can pass a parameter to the command when it's invoked with Execute, or when it checks the CanExecute method for status.
+By setting this property, you can pass a parameter to the command when you invoke it with Execute, or when the command checks the CanExecute method for status.

 The command would need to interpret and convert that string parameter.
 There are many ways to provide a strongly typed parameter.